ShamsParvezArka/PyKeylogger/README.md

 # PyKeylogger
-a simple keylogger script written in Python x2.7
+a simple #keylogger, scripted in Python x2.7